jgarcia1599/3D_how/README.md

 # 3D_how
-A project sponsored by the Dhakira Centre of Heritage Studies
+A project sponsored by the Dhakira Centre of Heritage Studies at NYUAD.